 Best Fitness Blog Post – May 2020

-- Recognized by the Global Health and Fitness Journal for an influential article on home workout routines during lockdowns.
+- Recognized by the Global Health and Fitness Journal for an influential article on home workout routines during lockdown.

 Professional affiliations